Nelly-Wambui/Collins-Nelly/Miniproject-Report.md

 2. Ruth Nanjala

 # Background Information

+Tomato production faces threats with one of them being infection by begomoviuses which are associated with tomato leaf curl diseases.
+Lack of enough information on the molecular properties of tomato begomoviruses in Kenya encouraged the investigation of their population and genetic diversity.
+The tomato fruits are not only useful for their nutriotional value, such as having antioxidant properties to fight cancer, but are also a major source of income for smallholder rural farmers.
+To help in increase of yields, solving production constraints is of importance; and diseases caused by viruses are the third significant constraint.
+Sixty of the 136 viruses that infect tomatoes are members of the genus *Begomovirus* and family Geminiviridae.

+The use of metagenomics in this approach was in identification of viruses in association with the disease

 ## Step 1.
 Downloading SRA data
 First we downloaded the accession list of SRA files from SRA database url provided under additional information in the paper.
 The file was saved in Raw-Data directory as SraAccList.txt
 ### Setup